brandonisntafraid/buddai/README.md

 # buddai
-Buddai - The leader in Technological and Human Development and Integration Meet Buddai, a revolutionary language designed to make communicating with technology as natural as chatting with a friend.
+Meet Buddai, a revolutionary language designed to make communicating with technology as natural as chatting with a friend.
 Buddai understands the way humans talk, making interactions with machines feel smooth and intuitive.

 Why Buddai is Special: